https%3A%2F%2Fmedia.mrfixitstips.co.uk%2Fmain%2F2026%2F05%2FWorld Cup group guide

 Belgium's so-called ‘Golden Generation' are now in their silver years, with the likes of Kevin De Bruyne and Romelu Lukaku in their mid-30s.

-A World Cup semi-final was as far those players got during their peak and this Red Devils side aren't among the favourites for glory this summer.
+A World Cup semi-final was as far as those players got during their peak, and this Red Devils side isn't among the favourites for glory this summer.

 Manager and tactics